yakazimir/cynet/README.md

     ./run_cynet [option] [--help]

-To run on the example dataset used by Tabl (above) just do the
+To run on the example dataset used by Tal (above) just do the
 following:

     ./run_cynet [--model attention]